-The Vancouver Police Department Traffic Unit consists of 2 Motorcycle Officers (1 is a Sergeant who oversees the entire unit), 2 Officers assigned to a traffic car to focus on afternoon/nighttime DUI and other traffic related enforcement and serious injury/fatality traffic investigations, and 1 Officer responsible for Commercial Truck Enforcement.
+The Vancouver Police Department Traffic Unit consists of 1 Sergeant who oversees the entire unit, 2 Officers assigned to a traffic car to focus on DUI enforcement, school zone enforcement, traffic related enforcement and serious injury/fatality traffic investigations, and 1 Officer responsible for Commercial Truck Enforcement.

 Watch the Don't Text and Drive public service announcement produced by CVTV and the Vancouver Police Department.

 Watch the School Zone Safety public service announcement

 produced by CVTV and the Vancouver Police Department.

 Watch the video about the dangers of speeding in a school zone produced by CVTV and the Vancouver Police Department